 Market risk and other price risk is the risk that the value of a financial instrument will fluctuate as a result of changes in market prices.
-The Institute is only exposed to market risk for its investment funds (note 4).
+The Institute is exposed to market risk for its investment funds (note 4).
 This risk is managed by largely holding low to medium risk investments in accordance with the Institute's investment policies.
+The Institute is also exposed to market risk on its long-term investments in non-public entities.